Chinese Spirit City Yibin: building intelligent terminal industry, bringing over 200 companies abroad

 The 2nd China intelligent terminal Industry Developing Conference, the theme of which was "intelligence makes new industrial ecosystem, bringing success in new era", was held from July 9th to 13th in Yibin, Sichuan, indicating that intelligent terminal industry will be a new growth opportunity for the first city along the Yangtze River.

-During the conference, seven forums and one exhibition with the theme of "application scenarios drive upgradation of intelligent terminal industry" were held.
-Besides, six rounds of intensive contract signing and a few new product release ceremonies were also held.
+During the conference, seven forums, six rounds of intensive contract signing, a few new product release ceremonies and one exhibition were held, focusing on intelligent terminal industry and its future development.

 Building a complete production chain